equinor/ert/docs/rst/manual/keywords/index.rst

 	The DELETE_RUNPATH keyword is optional.

+.. _rerun_start:
+.. topic:: RERUN_START

+        `RERUN_START` is deprecated.

 .. _end_date:
 .. topic:: END_DATE

-	When running a set of models from beginning to end ERT does not now in advance how long the simulation is supposed to be, it is therefor impossible beforehand to determine which restart file number should be used as target file, and the procedure used for Smoother runs can not be used to verify that an ECLIPSE simulation has run to the end.
+	When running a set of models from beginning to end ERT does not know in advance how long the simulation is supposed to be, it is therefor impossible to determine beforehand which restart file number should be used as target file, and the procedure used for Smoother runs can not be used to verify that an ECLIPSE simulation has run to the end.